lidofinance/lido-dao/README.md

 > ***All E2E operations must be launched under the `./e2e` subdirectory***

-E2E environment consist of two parts: ETH1 related process and ETH 2.0 related process.
+E2E environment consists of two parts: ETH1-related processes and ETH 2.0-related processes.

 For ETH1 part: Ethereum single node (ganache), IPFS docker containers and Aragon Web App.

-For ETH2 part: Beacon chain node, genesis validators machine, and, optionally 2nd and 3rd peer beacon chain nodes.
+For ETH2 part: Beacon chain node, genesis validators machine, and, optionally, 2nd and 3rd peer beacon chain nodes.

 To start the whole environment from predeployed snapshots, use: